javier-angulo/vsphere-graphite/README.md

 ### Backend parameters

 * Type (BACKEND_TYPE): Type of backend to use.
-Currently "graphite", "influxdb", "thinfluxdb" (embeded influx client) or "elasticsearch"
+Currently "graphite", "influxdb", "thinfluxdb" (embeded influx client), "elastic", and "fluentd"
 * Hostname (BACKEND_HOSTNAME): hostname were the backend is running
 * Port (BACKEND_PORT): port to connect to for the backend
 * Encrypted (BACKEND_ENCRYPTED): enable or disable TLS to backend (true, false)